h4p/skeletons/README.md

-# skeletons
+# Skeletons
-Useful templates to start projects with
+Useful templates to start projects with.